tg-ivy/new-portfolio-tom/README.md

 ## Description

 Welcome to my portfolio of work.
 This project will be added to and altered as I udate it with improved projects that focus more heavily on React and APIs.
 This project is live deployed on Git Pages.
 The live deployment can be viewed [here](https://tg-ivy.github.io/new-portfolio-tom/).
+(As it stands, GitHub pages is not working and throws a 404 error due to react router.)
 Below is an attached screenshot.

 ![A screenshot of the full webpage](./src/assets/portfolio-screenshot.png)